 As a baseline I’m going to use a daily tournament that I play fairly regularly.
 The field is typically around one hundred players, paying twelve, with a first prize over $2.5k.
-Players start with 15k in chips with blinds at 25/50 and twenty minute levels.
+Players start with 15K in chips with blinds at 25/50, and the tournament clock ticks off twenty minute levels.
 In going from level 3 to level 4, the blinds hold at 100/200 but a 25 ante kicks in.
 This is frequently a sign of a good, slow structure.
 The tournament does not include all the “Chainsaw-approved” intermediate levels, but frankly this is likely just as well since it still takes typically seven hours or so to reach a chop.

 One additional feature of this tournament is that, as players bust out, the tables are broken down in a predictable order.
 That is, you know ahead of time if your table will break early or late.
 It’s true that sometimes this information becomes moot if you get moved to balance tables, but the vast majority of the time you will have a good idea of how long you’ll be playing with your original opponents.
 I explain below why you should care.